JewelsHovan/Datathon-Analytical-Avengers/README.md

 ## Problem Statement

-In the face of accelerating climate change, our team is tasked with analyzing industry-specific greenhouse gas emissions data.
-The challenge is to delve into datasets provided, ask critical questions, and apply data science methodologies to uncover insights.
-The end goal is not only to discern patterns and identify industry-specific emission trends but also to propose actionable strategies that could mitigate the environmental impact.
-This analytical endeavor aims to contribute meaningfully to the dialogue on sustainable practices.
+In the face of accelerating climate change, our team is focused on analyzing greenhouse gas emissions data with the intent to propose strategies for universities to significantly reduce their carbon footprint.
+We see opportunities in identifying major sources of emissions and proposing solutions within areas like waste management, energy use, and transportation.

+## Proposed Solution

+To support decision-making for universities, we're developing a tool/dashboard to empower key stakeholders.
+This tool will:

+* Visualize a  university's current carbon footprint.
+* Highlight emissions reduction potential based on actionable changes.
+* Provide an ESG-inspired rating to emphasize environmental responsibility, potentially improving investor appeal.

 ## Team Members